docker/docs/ee/dtr/user/manage-repository-events.md

 In the following section, we will show you how to:

 * Review actions or events that you have access to
-* View the list of events in a repository, including <a href="#event-types">event types</a> associated with your permission level
+* View the list of events in a repository, including event types associated with your permission level

 ## Review Repository Permissions